Vitamin D (calciferol) is a fundamental micronutrient for our health.

 In athletes, vitamin D deficiency often occurs and can potentially affect training efficiency as well as health.
 The type of discipline can be a determining factor: for example an indoor training does not allow sufficient sunlight exposure for vitamin D synthesis.

 Since vitamin D intervenes in many metabolic pathways, it is very important that the athletes consider the possibility of supplementation in order to ensure its adequate availability and storage and, thus, optimal performance.
 Studies have shown that the maintenance of an adequate blood value of vitamin D can reduce stress fractures, inflammation, infectious diseases and helps the recovery of impaired muscle function after an injury (Larson-Meyer, Nutritional Coaching Strategy to Modulate Training Efficiency, 2013).
 Vitamin D status is also positively associated with muscle strength (increase in size and quantity of fast-twitch muscle fibers) and physical performance, providing an improvement in performance, especially in those times of the year when it is not present at the highest levels in the blood (summer and autumn).

-Instruction to use: dissolve 10 drops of D3+ mixed with a beverage or consumed directly from the dropper.
+Recommended use: dissolve 10 drops of D3+ mixed with a beverage or consumed directly from the dropper.